saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### IAM Identity Policies

-Identity Policies are attached to AWS Identities which are IAM users, IAM groups, and IAM roles.
+Identity Policies are attached to AWS Identities.
+IAM identities are IAM users, IAM groups, and IAM roles.
 These are a set of security statements that ALLOW or DENY access to AWS resources.